web3gautam/spontra/README.md

 # Sponsored Transactions for Polkadot SDK

-Small proof-of-concept for sponsored transactions in Substrate.
+Small proof-of-concept for sponsored transactions in Polkadot SDK.
 Similar to how the `sudo` key is set in a Substrate chain, you can set a `payer` key using the Spontra pallet.
 You can then sponsor specific transactions using the `sponsor_call` extrinsic.
 Once a call is marked as sponsored, the payer pays for that call.

 Note: This solution is **not analyzed for security best practices**.
 Don't use it in production without a thorough audit.